Financial reporting is strategic for the organization. However, it is not always easy to access and interpret the data that these documents collect.

 In this sense, the versatility offered by these enterprise resource management systems is essential to facilitate their integration with any BI solution.
 Once again, collaboration is the key.

-BI platforms alone are not the solution for financiers, since it is in ERPs where the financial data to be exploited are generated.
+BI platforms alone are not the solution for financiers, since it is in ERPs where the financial data to be exploited is generated.
 The integration between BI solutions and ERP platforms makes up an ideal tandem for the generation and analysis of financial reports.

 Financial statement is the strategy for the company.
 But the data that these documents collect is not always easy to access and interpret.
 CFOs are looking for simple, functional tools that allow them to work really diligently.